-70 years ago, India and Pakistan decided to part ways.
+72 years ago, India and Pakistan emerged as two sovereign countries from British India.
 Lines were drawn on land, water and even in the sky.
 They took different political turns.
 Their relations saw many ups and downs.
 There have been several instances of open conflicts.
 There have been instances where the relation had almost reached a dead end.

 But beyond politics, beyond the control of minds, there are hearts which are still full of love and hope.
 Following every political clash, there were attempts by the civil society in both countries to rekindle the hopes.
 And each time, they managed to win hearts because they were only bringing out the hidden love and desire for peace which rests in every heart.

 An average Indian and a Pakistani have the same secret desire to cross the border, atleast once.
 They want to see what people on the “other” side eat, how they talk, how they look and how they think.
 And if it is to be believed what those lucky people who have visited says, they will be highly ‘disappointed’ because it is just the same there.
 We share a common history, a common language, a common culture and even a common desire.

 With a huge sense of pride, the third generation would narrate how their grandparents had crossed the borders.
 There is a “Lahore Driving School” in Delhi.
 People on both sides are consciously trying to preserve this fact of migration.
 The images of the past, the nostalgia are still being invoked, after 70 years, after all the political clashes and fluctuating relations.